Is ‘social prescribing’ the answer to boosting employee wellbeing?

 Employees expecting to be prescribed anti-inflammatories for back pain might be surprised to find themselves being sent to gardening club.
 But non-medical referrals to support in the community – known as ‘social prescribing’ – is growing in popularity.

 The idea is that many health and wellbeing issues can be improved with social, rather than medical, interventions.
 Such as low mood due to spending too much time isolated from others, or back pain due to lack of movement.
-Making a ‘prescription’ to join a baking, gardening, walking, football or crafting volunteer group, an effective alternative to pills.
+Making a ‘prescription’ to join a baking, gardening, walking, football or crafting volunteer group, is an effective alternative to pills.

 Employers, senior politicians and the NHS are all embracing this approach with the launch of the College of Medicine’s Beyond Pills campaign.
 So here are six ways to introduce social prescribing to boost the health of your people and further your organisation’s ESG goals.